Jump to navigation

 Sample of written work.

 During the first two years, students pursue a pattern of course work aimed at preparing them for the general examination and training them in the research techniques of professional scholarship.
-Students normally participate in two to three graduate courses per term.
+Students normally participate in three graduate courses per term.
 Students lacking prior background are encouraged to take undergraduate courses to supplement their graduate training.
 Although the precise pattern of courses depends on the individual, students plan their programs within the broad outlines set by the general examination.
 Each course usually meets once a week for three hours.
 A course may be either the seminar type, centering on individual students preparing research papers, or the more general, reading type, aimed at having students gain a broad acquaintance with a subject or a mixture of both.

 Program students should demonstrate a reading knowledge of two foreign languages as soon as possible after enrollment.
 French and German are normally recommended, but other languages relevant to the student’s prospective research may be substituted with the approval of the director of graduate studies.
-Candidates are not readmitted for a fifth term of study or permitted to complete the general examination until the language requirement has been satisfied.
+Candidates are normally not readmitted for a fifth term of study or permitted to complete the general examination until the language requirement has been satisfied.

 The faculty of the Department of History set most of the language examinations.
 Examinations in some languages, however, may be administered by appropriate language departments at Princeton.
 Normally the examination consists of two passages to be translated, one with and one without a dictionary.
 Language examinations will be announced at the beginning of each semester.
 Other examinations should be scheduled in consultation with the director of graduate studies and (if appropriate) the department involved.